SelfGrader: LLM Jailbreak Detection via Anchored Token-Level Logits: Evaluation

 \subsection{Ablation Studies}

 Due to space limitations, we present the detailed results in Appendix~\ref{appendixsec:abl}.

-\textbf{Effectiveness of ICL Examples and DPL Scoring.} Table~\ref{tab:abl_icldpl_small} shows that removing ICL examples severely degrades robustness, raising ASR to 7.32\% and PGR to 70.27\%, while FPR decreases by 1.21\%, reflecting less effective defense.
-These findings highlight that ICL examples are crucial for stable jailbreak detection and for improving the robustness-utility trade-off.
+\textbf{Effectiveness of ICL Anchor Examples and DPL Scoring.} Table~\ref{tab:abl_icldpl_small} shows that removing ICL anchors severely degrades robustness.
+It indicates that without these anchors, the NT logits lose reliable alignment with the target safety rubric, allowing many harmful queries to pass the guardrail.
+These findings highlight that ICL anchors are crucial for stable jailbreak detection and for improving the robustness-utility trade-off.
 For DPL scoring, removing the benignness assessment results in a very high FPR of 29.26\%, while removing the maliciousness assessment raises the PGR to 48.47\%.
 These findings confirm that the two assessments are complementary: the benignness score prevents excessive blocking, and the maliciousness score stops jailbreak bypasses.

-\textbf{Effect of Tail Trimming Parameter $k$.} Figure~\ref{fig:abl_w_lambda} (top) shows the effect of the tail trimming parameter $k$.
-ASR remains consistently low across all values, while PGR tends to decrease and FPR tends to increase as $k$ decreases to 20.
-This suggests that trimming the logit distribution increases maliciousness confidence, but overly aggressive trimming undermines the functionality of DPL.
+\textbf{Effect of Tail Trimming Parameter $k$ and DPL Coefficient $\lambda$.} As shown in Tables~\ref{appendixtab:abl_w} and~\ref{appendixtab:abl_lambda}, SelfGrader remains effective across a range of $k$ and $\lambda$ values, with the default setting $k=20$ and $\lambda=0.5$ providing the most balanced robustness-utility trade-off in our experiments.

-\textbf{Effect of DPL Coefficient $\lambda$.} Figure~\ref{fig:abl_w_lambda} (bottom) illustrates the effect of the coefficient $\lambda$, which controls the relative weight of the maliciousness score in DPL.
-When $\lambda$ is very small (e.g., $0.3$ or $0.4$), the benignness score dominates, leading to weak robustness as reflected in high ASR and PGR values.
-As $\lambda$ increases, the maliciousness score receives more emphasis, substantially improving robustness, with $\lambda=0.5$ striking the best balance across ASR, PGR, and FPR.
-However, pushing $\lambda$ further (e.g., $0.6$ or $0.7$) makes the system overly sensitive to malicious cues, which continues to reduce PGR but sharply increases FPR, reflecting over-blocking behavior.
-This trend aligns with our earlier findings on DPL scoring, where benign and malicious assessments are complementary.
-We therefore set $\lambda=0.5$ as the default to ensure a balanced contribution from both perspectives.
+\textbf{Impact of the Number of NTs $Q$.} As shown in Table~\ref{tab:additional_abl_llama3}, increasing $Q$ provides a finer-grained ordinal scoring space and consistently improves robustness.
+For example, increasing $Q$ from $2$ to $101$ reduces the average ASR/PGR from 1.51\%/11.07\% to 0.11\%/2.51\%.
+Further increasing $Q$ to $1000$ only slightly improves the average ASR/PGR to 0.08\%/2.17\%, while increasing latency from 0.77 to 0.83 seconds and memory overhead from 640.15 MB to 660.20 MB.